 At Bill White Insurance Agency, we write a variety of miscellaneous Surety Bonds, Fidelity Bonds, Court Bonds and Probate Bonds.
 Some of the most common and frequently requested surety and fidelity bonds we write are listed below.

 Notary Bonds to satisfy requirements set by the Missouri Secretary of State.
-Cost $50 for a 4-year term, or $75 if you want a package that includes your notary log book and notary stamp.
+Cost $50 for a 4-year term, slightly more if you want a package that includes your notary log book and notary stamp.
 The bond includes $10,000 in Notary Errors & Omissions coverage.

 License and Permit Bonds for city or county, including the City of Springfield MO or Joplin MO and other cities in Greene, Christian, Webster and other counties in southwest Missouri.
 Minimum cost $75 for a 1-year bond.